lbos7/lbos7.github.io/_projects/02-KUKA youBot Pick & Place.md

 <br>

 ## Overview
 This project was divided into 3 main stages - youBot kinematics, end-effector reference trajectory generation, and controls.
 Once each stage was completed, a script was written to generate csv files with 13 elements in each line to run the simulation in CoppeliaSim.
+The 13 elements in the csv files repesent the following, in order: chassis orientation, chassis x-postion, chassis y-position, joint 1 angle, joint 2 angle, joint 3 angle, joint 4 angle, joint 5 angle, wheel 1 angle, wheel 2 angle, wheel 3 angle, wheel 4 angle, gripper state.
 <br>

 ## youBot Kinematics
+In order to calculate the first 12 elements in each csv line, a function was written that took in the following inputs: 12-vector representing current robot configuration, 9-vector representing joint and wheel speeds, timestep, max speed of joints and wheels.
+Using these inputs, the new robot configuration after the timestep was determined.
 <br>

 ## End-Effector Reference Trajectory Generation